Nexmo/lex-connector/README.md

 You can use the Lex Connector to connect a Nexmo voice call to a Lex bot and then have an audio conversation with the bot.

+## Amazon Lex
+In order to get started, you will need to have a [AWS account](http://aws.amazon.com), as well as a bot on [Amazon Lex](https://aws.amazon.com/lex/).
+After your bot is configured, you will need to obtain your AWS key and secret.

+To find your Access Key and Secret Access Key:

+- Log in to your [AWS Management Console](http://aws.amazon.com).
+- Click on your user name at the top right of the page.
+- Click on the Security Credentials link from the drop-down menu.
+- Find the Access Credentials section, and copy the latest Access Key ID.
+- Click on the Show link in the same row, and copy the Secret Access Key.

+You will also need your bot name, which can be found in the Settings -> General on your Amazon Lex bot page, as well as the Alias of the bot, which is located in Settings -> Alias.

+## About The Lex Connector
 Lex Connector makes use of the [WebSockets feature](https://docs.nexmo.com/voice/voice-api/websockets) of Nexmo's Voice API.
 When a call is established, the API makes a websocket connection to Lex Connector and streams the audio to and from the call in real time.

 Lex Connector then takes care of capturing chunks of speach using Voice Activity Detection to then post to the Lex Endpoint.
 When Lex returns audio, Lex Connector streams that back over the websocket to the call.